GVR Report cover Intraoperative Imaging Market Size, Share & Trends Report

 Intraoperative Imaging Market Size & Trends

-Intraoperative imaging has become increasingly popular as an efficient tool for performing more accurate and effective surgeries.
+Intraoperative imaging has become increasingly popular as an efficient tool in performing more accurate and effective surgeries.
 This approach not only leads to better patient outcomes but also enhances workflows and efficiencies for healthcare personnel both inside and outside the operating room.
 Intraoperative imaging technologies, such as iUltrasound, C-arm, and iMRI, have greatly extended surgical possibilities.
-The ability to see bones and soft tissue with extreme precision has transformed the surgical care of a variety of disorders, including neurology, orthopaedics, cardiology, vascular, and neurology.
+The ability to see bones and soft tissue with extreme precision has transformed the surgical care of a variety of disorders, including neurology, orthopedics, cardiology, vascular, and neurology.
 The constant advances in intraoperative imaging technologies, such as 3D technology and real-time imaging, are expected to boost market expansion.
 For instance, in March 2021, GE Healthcare received clearance from the FDA for OEC 3D, which is a surgical imaging system that can perform both 3D and 2D imaging.
 The OEC 3D aims to establish a new standard for intraoperative 3D imaging for spine and orthopedic surgeries by providing accurate volumetric images.

 The rising adoption of minimally invasive surgeries that rely heavily on imaging procedures for indirect visualization of the surgical field during the entire procedure is expected to drive market growth.
 However, market expansion may face obstacles such as the high cost of intraoperative imaging systems and an increasing demand for refurbished imaging systems during the forecast period.